 Practical Solution: Adding Dynamics

-Vary the dynamics of your chops to enhance the emotional flow of the track.
-Adjust the volume, panning, and effects to create moments of tension, release, and subtle intensity.
+Varying the dynamics of your chops keeps the track emotionally engaging.
+Play with volume, panning, and effects to build moments of tension and release.

-- Example: Slowly increase the volume of a distant vocal chop, building anticipation before bringing it to the forefront, adding emotional impact to the track.
+Gradually increase the volume of a vocal chop, building anticipation before bringing it to the forefront, adding an emotive swell to the track.

 Step 8: Experimentation and Innovation